 The Women’s and Gender Studies Minor offers all students in the university the possibility of rigorous interdisciplinary study of women’s and gender issues.
 Course offerings across the campus give students the opportunity to understand the complex relationships between gender, class, ethnic, and race structures; to understand feminist theory and methodological perspectives and their substantial contributions to social and public policy analysis; to develop the ability to reach out to community and non-profit organizations concerned with social equality; and to develop international understandings and perspectives.

-Students must complete fifteen (15) credit hours with a grade of C or better, including two (2) required courses and three (3) elective courses.
+Students must complete fifteen (15) credit hours with a grade of C or better, including three (3) required courses and two (2) elective courses.

 Please note: Students may only double count one course towards both their major and the WGS minor.